setwd('PATH')

 Working directories

-- Access your current working directory by writing
+- As you have Rstudio open, access your current working directory by typing

 getwd()